FAQs

 AAT™ sounds complicated to learn for a non-medical professional?

-The AAT™ home program does not contain all the complicated medical terms that the professional version contains.
+The AAT™ home program does not contain all the complicated medical terms and science that the professional version contains.
 The home program is explained in a simple way that makes it easy to understand and apply.
 Anyone can do it.

 I have already tried many types of treatment and medicines, what makes AAT™ different?